wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

     .. code-block:: console

-        # /var/ossec/bin/ossec-control restart
+        # systemctl restart wazuh-manager

 .. _run-cluster-centos6:

 Updating the cluster from older versions
 ----------------------------------------
-If you already have a cluster installation from a **version inferior to 3.2.2**, you should do some changes in your cluster configuration:
+If you already have a cluster installation from a **version inferior or equal to 3.2.2**, you should do some changes in your cluster configuration:

     * Remove ``<interval>`` section.
     * Remove client nodes from ``<nodes>`` section.
 Only the master node is allowed.